gigadoge1/Resume-builder/README.md

 # Resume-builder
 Resume builder for a hackathon

+Make sure you have node js installed run ```npm install``` in the folder directory to install necessary packages

 replace the environment variables with your own:
 1. password for mysql (password that your mysql user uses)
 2. google ai studio api key